pelinski/xc-bela-container/README.md

 # xc-bela-container

 Docker image/VSCode environment for [Bela](https://bela.io/) development and cross-compilation.
-Uses Clang 10, CMake and Ninja for a fast and modular builds.
+Uses GCC 10, CMake and Make for a fast and modular builds.

 By containerizing the cross-compilation toolchain, Bela code can be written and compiled on any host OS that can run Docker, and is compiled much faster and with more flexibility than in the Bela IDE.
 The VSCode environment is also set up for running GDB over SSH, allowing you to debug your Bela programs in the editor.